magalifabri/ft_services/README.md

 	- The WordPress website will have several users and an administrator
 	- ?
 Wordpress needs its own nginx server
 	- √ The Load Balancer should be able to redirect directly to this service.
-	- Telegraf > Grafana
+	- √ Telegraf

-- phpmyadmin:
+- phpMyAdmin:
 	- ? depends on "php -S"; don't know if that's a good solution
 	- √ Of type LoadBalancer
 	- √ listening on port 5000